Lingopie Review (2026): Is It Worth It to Learn Japanese?

 ✅ Fun and addictive way to study

-✅ Flashcards are great, unknown words automatically added to decks
+✅ Flashcards are great, unknown words are automatically added to decks and it’s easy to review later on the mobile app

 ✅ Easy to use interface